DevRivu/ReinforcementLearning/README.md

 2. **Robust Policy Learning**: Since DreamerV3 uses the final `k` steps from real trajectories to seed imagination rollouts, the inclusion of difficult or novel states forces the policy to learn strategies for recovery and generalization.

-## 4. Assumptions and Constraints

-- This change applies only during real-world environment interaction.
-The policy used in imagination remains unchanged to preserve the benefits of gradient-based policy improvement.
-- Batch size and environment count must be consistent (20 in this case) to maintain alignment between real trajectories and imagination seeds.
-- The fraction of random actions (4/20 = 20%) is tunable.
-Larger ratios may induce more exploration but may destabilize training.

-## 5. Results

 ## 6. Conclusion